 Copper is a beautiful and unique metal.
 It is the only metal of it's colour.
 Copper is even mixed with yellow gold to give rose gold it's pinky colour.
 Copper also oxidizes more quickly than most metals causing it to turn a brown and eventually greenish-blue colour.
 This tarnish gives it character, but it can also be easily removed and restored to it's shiny, rosy colour.

 Cleaning Tarnished Copper

 Pour a small dish of soy sauce.
-Submerge piece in dish and swish around for one minute.
-Remove piece and rinse/wash soy sauce off thoroughly.
+Submerge piece in dish and swish around for 1-3 minutes.
+Remove piece and quickly rinse/wash soy sauce off thoroughly under a tap.
 Dry immediately with a clean, soft towel.
 You can also use ketchup in place of soy sauce.
-If you have an impregnated polishing cloth, give it a polish afterward,
+If you have an impregnated polishing cloth, give it a polish afterward.